Ceenzr/StusTM/Docs/documentation.md

 C) use a bipolar DAC: + ready out of the box solution, no shifting, no other components needed; - quite expensive, low availability here

 After careful consideration configuration C was used, mainly due to its simplicity and no centering or shifting problems.
 However, I will definitely still look into the other solutions in the future, as if properly calibrated, they might excel in terms of resolution (esspecially conf.
 A).

-DAC7734 was selected based on its higher availibility and surprisingly lower price.
+DAC7734 was selected based on its higher availibility and surprisingly lower price, although it is kind of old.